Last updated on September 20th, 2023 at 05:55 am

 You can visit the English Garden when you check out the Flower Clock; we just split those two activities.

-Carouge & CAROUGE market
+Carouge & Carouge Market

 The famous Carouge Market is held every Thursday and Saturday, where you can buy fresh products and beautiful flowers.